Celebrating Our 2026 Grantees

 Tim and Jeannie Hamann Foundation – Benicia

-Making a Difference to Fight Breast Cancer
+Giving a Hand Up to Patients Fighting Breast Cancer

 Direct and emergency services assist Solano County breast cancer patients who do not have the resources to meet basic needs.
 Emergency financial assistance includes rent/ mortgage payments, transportation to treatments, utilities, food and medical deductibles.